Int2Int: a framework for mathematics with transformers: Getting started: two worked-out examples

 INFO - 02/07/25 10:58:48 - 0:00:17 - 200 - 482.90 examples/s - 6903.34 words/s - ARITHMETIC: 0.6622 - LR: 1.0000e-04\\ INFO - 02/07/25 10:58:56 - 0:00:25 - 400 - 802.48 examples/s - 11466.61 words/s - ARITHMETIC: 0.5171 - LR: 1.0000e-04\\ INFO - 02/07/25 10:59:04 - 0:00:33 - 600 - 804.41 examples/s - 11495.62 words/s - ARITHMETIC: 0.5206 - LR: 1.0000e-04\\ INFO - 02/07/25 10:59:12 - 0:00:41 - 800 - 804.38 examples/s - 11476.53 words/s - ARITHMETIC: 0.5123 - LR: 1.0000e-04\\ INFO - 02/07/25 10:59:20 - 0:00:49 - 1000 - 802.78 examples/s - 11469.85 words/s - ARITHMETIC: 0.5041 - LR: 1.0000e-04\\ INFO - 02/07/25 10:59:28 - 0:00:57 - 1200 - 803.16 examples/s - 11487.58 words/s - ARITHMETIC: 0.5119 - LR: 1.0000e-04\\ }

 After one epoch, the model correctly predicts the rank of $48.16\%$ of elliptic curves in the test set.
 Curves of rank $0$ are correctly predicted in $29.9\%$ of test cases, rank $1$ curves in $77.4\%$.
-After $100$ epochs, the model achieves $49.9\%$ accuracy, with rank $1$ curves correcly predicted in $88.7\%$ of test cases, rank $0$ in $14.6$, and rank $2$ in $4.1\%$.
-Since rak $1$ curves account for $49.6\%$ of the test set, the model does slightly better than a ``modal prediction'', where the most common outcome is predicted no matter the input.
+After $100$ epochs, the model achieves $49.9\%$ accuracy, with rank $1$ curves correctly predicted in $88.7\%$ of test cases, rank $0$ in $14.6$, and rank $2$ in $4.1\%$.
+Since rank $1$ curves account for $49.6\%$ of the test set, the model does slightly better than a ``modal predictor'', which always predicts the most common outcome.